cisco/mindmeld/source/blueprints/overview.rst

 .. code-block:: console

-   ['Hello.
-Some nearby popular restaurants you can order delivery from are Curry Up Now, Ganim's Deli, Firetrail Pizza.]
+   ["Hello.
+Some nearby popular restaurants you can order delivery from are Firetrail Pizza, Grandma's Deli & Cafe, The Salad Place"]

 .. code-block:: python

-   conv.say("Get me a saag paneer and garlic naan from urban curry")
+   conv.say("Get me a pepperoni pizza from firetrail pizza")

 .. code-block:: console

-   ['Sure, I got Saag Paneer, Garlic Naan from Urban Curry for a total price of $14.70.
-Would you like to place the order?']
+   ['Sure, I have 1 order of Pepperoni Pizza from Firetrail Pizza for a total price of $11.00.
+Would you like to place the order?', 'Listening...']

 .. code-block:: python